DonovanLoSg/cleaning-dsolutions/README.md

 On Heroku, go to Deply tab and choose a deployment method.
 Connect to Github repository you have created.
 Your app will be automaticalled deployed with the help fo 'requirements.txt' file which is in the repository ou have clone.

+### Domain Name

+If you have registered a domain name for the new app, you can go to Heroku to configure it.
+On Heroku, go to your app's Setting, scroll down to Domains Enter your domain name. (without the 'https://')
+You will see a DNS Target.
+Copy this string to be used to configure at your Domain NAme Registrar

+## Domain Name Registrar

+Add a new CNAME record and point it at Heroku
+Record: CNAME
+Name: { use a asterisk (*) if you are using your domain name. you can also use a subdomain name}
+Value: {pointing it to heroku by entering the DNS Target you copy earlier.}